gip200/gip200-appsec4/Reports/gip200-AppSec-Lab4-Part1.md

 Intents, when not handled correctly, can cause problems.
 Take a look at the code on lines 69 to 73 of  `SecondFragment.kt`  and lines 68 to 70 of  `ThirdFragment.kt`.
 These are two different ways of handling intents.
 For this portion of the assignment, you should create a text file, called difference.txt, which answers the following questions in 3 sentences or less.

 1. What are the two types of Intents?

+Explitcit Intents specify which application or component will satisfy the intent either by supplying the target app's package name or a fully-qualify component class name.

+Implicit Intents does not name a specific component but instead declare a general action to perform which allows a component from another app to handle it.

+To simply put, when an application defines its target component in an intent, it is an explicit intent.
+When the application does not name a target component, it is an implicit intent.

 2. Which of the two types of Intents is more secure?
 3. What type of Intent is shown on lines 69 to 73 of  [SecondFragment.kt]
 4. What type of Intent is shown on lines 68 to 70 of  [ThirdFragment.kt]